-Central to integrated planning at CHC is planning, program review, and resource allocation, the process in which the most faculty, staff, and managers are involved every year.
-Coordinated by the shared-governance Planning and Program Review Committee (P&PRC), this process was significantly improved for the 2009-10 academic year to address the weaknesses that the P&PRC had identified in its evaluation of the prior version, and to align better with the Commission's Accreditation Standards.
-The enhanced process, which is detailed in the Integrated Planning and Program Review Handbook, ensures completion of the full cycle of program evaluation, planning, resource allocation, and implementation of improvements every year (see document 01.15.01).
+Central to integrated planning at CHC is the planning, program review, and resource allocation process, the process in which the most faculty, staff, and managers are involved every year.
+Coordinated by the shared-governance Planning and Program Review Committee (P&PRC), this process was significantly improved for the 2009-10 academic year to address the weaknesses that the P&PRC had identified in its evaluation of the prior process, and to align better with the Commission's Accreditation Standards.
+The enhanced process, which is detailed in the Integrated Planning and Program Review Handbook, ensures completion of the full cycle of program evaluation, planning, resource allocation, and implementation of improvements every year.
 All units in all areas of the College have now completed at least one cycle of program review.

-Planning and program review in all areas of the College (Instruction, Student Services, Administrative Services, and the President's Area) occur in a three-year cycle, with roughly one-third of the units performing the full program review each year.
+Planning and program review in all areas of the College (Instruction, Student Services, Administrative Services, and the President's Area) occur in a three-year cycle, with roughly onethird of the units performing the full program review each year.
 Annual planning is the systematic update of the program review that occurs in the second and third years of each unit's cycle.
 Both program review and annual planning now require, in all units across the College, the preparation of a Three-Year Action Plan, based on systematic self-assessment and reflection.
 The Three-Year Action Plan includes identification of goals, objectives in priority order, actions, timelines, responsible persons, and any required resources with cost estimates for three years.
 Goals and objectives foster concrete improvements: they are formulated explicitly to maintain or increase program strengths or address identified weaknesses.
 They are also updated each year, based in part on the unit's evaluation of its progress since the previous year.
 Assertions must be supported by evidence; for instructional units, a standard set of quantitative evidence is provided annually by the Office of Research and Planning (ORP), which also provides training in access and interpretation of the data.
-(Noninstructional units typically collect their own data locally, and the ORP provides analysis and assistance as needed.)
+(Noninstructional units typically collect their own data locally, though the ORP provides assistance as needed.)
 Thoughtful consideration of the relevant issues in comprehensive departmental discussions is encouraged.
-Broad, collaborative, active participation from unit members, including part-time faculty and staff, is expected, and all permanent employees in the unit are required to sign off on each plan or program review, signifying that they share (or is some instances, do not share) in the consensus about the contents (see documents 01.16.01-01.16.05).
+Broad, collaborative, active participation from unit members, including part-time faculty and staff, is expected, and all permanent employees in the unit are required to sign off on each plan or program review, signifying that they share (or is some instances, do not share) in the consensus about the contents.

-The quality of the documents in every program review submission is formally evaluated by the P&PRC based on whether the unit has met these and other expectations.
-For example, the Document Evaluation Rubric for the full program review for 2009-10 contains the following criteria for "Meets Expectations":
+The quality of the documents in every submission is formally evaluated by the P&PRC based on whether the unit has met these and other expectations.
+For example, the Document Evaluation Rubric for the full program review contains the following criteria for "Meets Expectations":